ddavidson99/dyzbox/memory-bank/activeContext.md

 1. Gmail API will provide sufficient access for our required email operations
 2. Next.js and Tailwind will provide the performance needed for a responsive UI
 3. Users will be willing to grant the necessary permissions for email access
-4. The three-panel layout will provide an optimal user experience across devices
+4. The two-pane resizable layout will provide an optimal user experience across devices
 5. Gemini 2.0 Flash will be capable of generating useful email summaries
 6. Supabase will efficiently handle our database needs for email storage
 7. Direct communication with email providers will deliver sub-100ms response times for core operations
 8. Python microservices will provide the flexibility needed for complex AI processing
 9. NextAuth OAuth flow with Google will provide a smooth authentication experience for users
 10. Our error handling approach will be robust enough to handle most API and network failures
+11. The automatic signature approach will enhance brand recognition without impacting user experience
+12. The intelligent date formatting will provide context-relevant information to users